jamisoncrawford/hancock/codebook.md

 ## Tables on Location

 The following corresponds to all tables ranging from *Section 5.1: Total Workers by County & State* to *Section 5.6: Net Wages by Distance*.
 These data break down total quantities and proportions of unique workers, worker race, net wages, and individual payments conditioned on county and state, city, Onondaga County, and distance.
-Tables on net wages typically feature descriptive statistics as well as comparisons, via percentage differences, to Onondaga County workers.
+Tables on net wages typically feature descriptive statistics as well as comparisons, via percentage and raw dollar differences, to Onondaga County workers.

 ### Table 12: Total Workers by County & State